Sawan Singh: Life

 Sawan Singh retired on government pension in 1911 to Dera Baba Jaimal Singh (Beas), the "camp of Baba Jaimal Singh" where Jaimal Singh had settled in 1891.
 During his ministry the Dera expanded greatly, with houses for both permanent residents and guests, a library and a Satsang Hall.
 Sawan Singh sheltered victims of the communal holocaust of the Partition of India.
 His following included Hindus, Muslims, Sikhs, Christians, and for the first time, thousands from abroad.
-He had initiates from America, England, Switzerland, Germany, most notable of whom being the Americans physician-surgeon Dr. Julian Johnson and chiropractic-osteopath Dr. Randolph Stone and the Swiss physician-homeopath Dr. Pierre Schmidt.
+He had initiates from America, England, Switzerland, Germany, most notable of whom being the Americans physician-surgeon Julian Johnson and chiropractic-osteopath Randolph Stone and the Swiss physician-homeopath Pierre Schmidt.